fernandospr/multiplatform-network-client-lib/contacts-android-client-app/README.md

 Contains an Android App that lets you get, add and delete `Contact`s using the `contacts-client-lib`.

 ### How to compile & run?
-1. To build this app you'll need to compile `contacts-client-lib` first, as explained above.
+1. To build this app you'll need to compile `contacts-client-lib` first, as explained [here](../contacts-client-lib/README.md).
 2. `contacts-client-lib` requires you to set the base url of the `contacts-backend-app`.
 You can configure this in `MyApplication.kt`.
 3. Use Android Studio to launch the app.